NewTec-GmbH/gitWorkInstructions/doc/versioning/submod_versioning.md

 The goal of configuration management is to manage and maintain all components used for the creation of a software system, so that all users of this software work with defined versions.
-This article describes a method using the GIT version control system and submodules to implement detailed versioning of software based system.
+This article describes a method using the Git version control system and submodules to implement detailed versioning of software based system.
 The basic idea of this method is to divide a software system into components that are individually versioned.
 It is suitable for projects